 Science and Health Journalist

-Pratik Pawar is a journalist who covers science, public health, medicine, and science policy.
-He is interested in uncovering how inequality and socio-political realities impact public health, particularly in the Global South.
-He is currently at the Graduate Program in Science Writing at MIT, and lives in Cambridge, MA.
+Pratik Pawar is a journalist who covers science, global health, medicine, and science policy.
+His reporting illuminates how systemic inequities shape public health outcomes, particularly in the Global South.
+He is currently at the Graduate Program in Science Writing at MIT.

 The world's stockpile of cholera vaccine is empty—but relief is on the way